-After two years of living with the Williams, Dexter crossed over the rainbow bridge, but as this video slideshow makes clear, he is sorely missed and definitely not forgotten.
+After two years of living with the Williams, Dexter crossed over the rainbow bridge, but as this tender video slideshow with more than 1,000,000 views makes clear, he is sorely missed and definitely not forgotten.

 Transferred to a New Jersey shelter following the passing of her former owner, 13-year-old Sienna wasn't going to take no for an answer.
 This tuxedo cat would literally press its paw against the window every time new visitors arrived.

 And after the kitty connoisseurs at LoveMeow shared her story, it wasn't long before a new owner stepped forward to adopt her.
 Judging by her Facebook feed, the pampered feline seems to have adjusted rather nicely to her new digs.

 Surrendered by his previous owners after cysts force the amputation of both ears, Otis, a deaf 10-year-old, is now enjoying the good life with his new human, Molly.
 His Insta reveals a deep and abiding love of hugs and paper bags.